-- Offer wellbeing support, including referral to the Student Wellbeing Team, SSS, external provider to: - o the target student or students - the students engaging in the bullying behaviour - o affected students, including witnesses and/or friends of the target student.

-- Facilitate a restorative practice meeting with all or some of the students involved.
+- Offer wellbeing support, including referral to Student Wellbeing Team to: - o the target student or students - o the students engaging in the bullying behaviour - o affected students, including witnesses and/or friends of the target student. - Facilitate a restorative practice meeting with all or some of the students involved.
 The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied. - Facilitate a mediation between some or all of the students involved to help to encourage students to take responsibility for their behaviour and explore underlying reasons for conflict or grievance.
-Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process. - Facilitate a process using the Support Group Method, involving the target student(s), the students engaging in bullying behaviour and a group of students who are likely to be supportive of the target(s). - Implement a Method of Shared Concern process with all students involved in the bullying. - Facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students. - Prepare a [Safety Plan or Individual Management Plan] restricting contact between target and students engaging in bullying behaviour. - Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved, including [insert specific examples, i.e. connect affected students with an older Student Mentor, resilience programs, etc.]. - Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary. - Implement cohort, year group, or whole school targeted strategies to reinforce positive behaviours, for example [insert details]. - Implement proportionate disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.
+Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process.

+- Facilitate a process using the Support Group Method, involving the target student(s), the students engaging in bullying behaviour and a group of students who are likely to be supportive of the target(s). - Implement a Method of Shared Concern process with all students involved in the bullying. - Facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students. - Prepare a Safety Plan or Individual Management Plan restricting contact between target and students engaging in bullying behaviour. - Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved. - Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary. - Implement cohort, year group, or whole school targeted strategies to reinforce positive behaviours, for example with our School Wide Positive Behaviour Support program. - Implement proportionate disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.